IzayoiYuuki/Linear_convergence_of_iterative_contour_integral-based_eigensolvers_for_nonlinear_eigenvalue_problem/README.md

-# Convergence Theory of NLFEAST
+# Linear convergence of iterative contour integral-based eigensolvers for nonlinear eigenvalue problems
+This repo contains scripts to reproduce the numerical experiments in [1].

-This respository includes codes of the journal paper 'Linear convergence of iterative contour integral-based eigensolvers for nonlinear eigenvalue problems'.
+[1] Daniel Kressner, Yuqi Liu, Jose E. Roman, Meiyue Shao, Nian Shao.
+Linear convergence of iterative contour integral-based eigensolvers for nonlinear eigenvalue problems. arXiv: 2606.13357

 All programs in this repository **must** be run with `./ConvNLFEAST-master` as the root directory.
 Before running any program, please make sure that: